Lightning-AI/litgpt/tutorials/neurips_challenge_quickstart.md

 **Permitted datasets**

 Any open-source dataset is allowed.
 Originally, [per competition rules](https://llm-efficiency-challenge.github.io/challenge), datasets that utilize "generated content" from other LLMs were not permitted.
 However, the rules were recently softened to also allow LLM-generated datasets if those datasets are made available and if it is not against the usage restrictions and guidelines of the LLM.
-If you plan to use a specific dataset that is not explicitely listed on the [challenge website](https://llm-efficiency-challenge.github.io/challenge) or want to use LLM-generated data, it is recommended to reach out to the organizers and confirm that this is in line with the competition rules.
+If you plan to use a specific dataset that is not explicitly listed on the [challenge website](https://llm-efficiency-challenge.github.io/challenge) or want to use LLM-generated data, it is recommended to reach out to the organizers and confirm that this is in line with the competition rules.

 Examples of permitted datasets are the following: